iturdikulov/notes/CG_Cookie-Blender_basics.md

 <br class="f">
 Blender mark active object using light orange glow (border).

-How blender mark hidden toolbars in UI?
+How to blender mark hidden toolbars in UI?
 <br class="f">
 You can expose additional tools from toolbar, if here small triangle (on left sidebar for example) and you can extend them by resizing to right.

 Can you describe how rotation works (mnemonic/IRL example) per axis (X is front, Y left/right, Z top/bottom)?
 <br class="f">
-X - is sort of cartwheel exercise, 🤸 Y - is front/backflip Z - is pirouetting
+X - is sort of cartwheel exercise 🤸, Y - is front/backflip Z - is pirouetting

 ## 4: Transforming Objects and Adjusting Transformations

 Little squares in Gizmo move tool move object in ==2 axes (plane)==. <!--SR:!2024-01-28,7,250-->

-White circle in rotate tool allow you to rotate object at given degree ==`C-`, `C-S-`== keys allow you to work with fixed values of degree. <!--SR:!2024-02-04,14,250-->
+White circle in rotate tool allow you to rotate object at given degree ==`C-`,`C-S-`== keys allow you to work with fixed values of degree. <!--SR:!2024-02-04,14,250-->

 `Scale cage tool` acts like ==`transform tool`== in raster editors, but in 3D space.

 In blender when you rotate object, arm is matter, long arm ==slow== rotation, short arm fast rotation. <!--SR:!2024-02-03,13,250-->

-To reset values, hover on it and press ==`BCK`==. <!--SR:!2024-01-29,8,250-->
+To reset values (some number in input), hover on it and press ==`BCK`==. <!--SR:!2024-01-29,8,250-->

 You can use math in input values, for example $2+2$ or $2*2$.